sobhanhemati/SNRQ/README.md

 3- Run the demo_SNRQ.py

-# If you need further training speed, implement the derivative using Tensorflow and use GPU
+# If you need further training speed, calculate the gradinets using Tensorflow and GPU